-I discovered Photoshop in 2006 and was quickly intrigued by the prolific array of options.
+I took college level courses in photography, which in time involved Photoshop.
+I was quickly intrigued by the prolific array of options.
 Almost immediately, I was creating images featuring my children.
 I also experimented with more abstract works, which featured words and some sort of play of geometry along with my photographs.
-As I thought about the work I was creating and what was important to me, my work evolved, and it now exists as two different streams: pure abstraction and childhood fantasies.
+As I thought about the work I was creating and what was important to me, my work evolved, to the point where I am now focusing exclusively on the abstractions.

 I continue to enjoy photography.
 It serves as inspiration, and an exploration of what it is means to see.